davidparys/nuxt-js-medusa-starter/README.md

 ### i18n Support
 At the moment there is no translations available but the template will be updated with i18n support in the future.

+### Medusa
+To run this you have to have a medusa instance running locally with a default port of 8000.
+You will also need to have the stripe integration installed.

 ## Contributing
 We welcome contributions from the community.
 To contribute to the Medusa frontend template, you can open a Pull Request against this repository.